songrise/My-study-record-2020/README.md

 6. *Scheme*: folder for all Scheme-related files (note the extension name is .rkt).
 7. *.vscode* (to be deleted.): folder for VSCODE.
 8. *.gitignore*: file for git push
-9. *log.txt*: log to record my studying process
+9. *Log.txt*: log to record my studying process
 10. *README.md*: this file.

 ***